 - Default: The default case is used in a switch statement for the situation where no case is executed.
 Declaring the default case is optional.

-How to implement Switch Case in Python?
+How to use match case in Python?

 - Dictionary Mapping